ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 # Data Entities

-..
+The primary purpose for RO-Crate is to gather and describe a set of _Data entities_ in the form of:

+* Files
+* Directories
+* Web resources

+The data entities can be further described by referencing [contextual entitites](contextual-entities) such as persons, organizations and publications.

-## Referencing _Data Entities_ (files and folders) from the _Root Data Entity_
+## Referencing files and folders from the Root Data Entity

-Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the Root Data Entity using the [hasPart] property.
-Directory hierarchies MAY be represented with nested Dataset _Data Entities_, or the Root Dataset MAY refer to files anywhere in the hierarchy using [hasPart].
+Where files and folders are represented as _Data Entities_ in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the [Root Data Entity](root-data-entity) using the [hasPart] property.
+Directory hierarchies MAY be represented with nested [Dataset] _Data Entities_, or the Root Dataset MAY refer to files anywhere in the hierarchy using [hasPart].

 _Data Entities_ representing files MUST have `"File"` as a value for `@type`. `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
 The term _File_ here is liberal, and includes "downloadable" resources where `@id` is an absolute URI.